hmlfpereira/BES-SIM-1/README.md

 |BES-SIM_statistics_global.R | Calculate global statistics per IPBES region for all netCDFs|
 |BES-SIM_statistics_ipbes-regions.R | Calculate zonal statistics per IPBES region for all netCDFs|

-## Data sources - Tabular data and IPBES regions
+## Data_tables folder
-All tabular data from the biodiversity and ecosystem service model outputs are available in the folder Data_tables.
+All tabular data from the biodiversity and ecosystem service model outputs are available.
 See README files on that folder for the metadata.

+## IPBES_regions folder
-In addition a shapefile with the IPBES regions is available in the folder IPBES_Regions.
+A shapefile with the IPBES regions is available.

-## Data sources - Geo data
+## Other spatial data
-The geo data can be download from the following repositories.
+The remaining data can be downloaded from the following repositories.

 ### Biodiversity and ecosystem services models map outputs
 Download the datasets from the EBV Data Portal: